Learning Centre Partitions from Summaries: Supplementary material

-\begin{proof}[Proof of Theorem~\ref{th:CoC-algorithmOracleIterations}] Let $C=\big\{\{1\}, \{2\}, \ldots\{K\}\big\}$ be the original partition, $\widehat{C}_n^{(0)}$ be the partition after the one-shot CoC-Algorithm (consisting of the homogeneity test according to Proposition \ref{cor::testHomogemeity} and the Cochran-type test according to Proposition \ref{prop::integration}).
+Let $C=\big\{\{1\}, \{2\}, \ldots\{K\}\big\}$ be the original partition, $\widehat{C}_n^{(0)}$ be the partition after the one-shot CoC-Algorithm (consisting of the homogeneity test according to Proposition \ref{cor::testHomogemeity} and the Cochran-type test according to Proposition \ref{prop::integration}).
 Furthermore, denote by $\widehat{C}_n^{(r)}$ the partition obtained after $r$ bootstrap loops.
-In what follows we show that \begin{itemize} \item[(i)\quad] The probability that an inhomogeneous pair $(k, i)$ is never combined tends to one as $n\to\infty$. \item[(ii)\quad] The probability that $\left|\widehat{C}_n^{(R(n))}\right|=L$ as $n\to\infty$ tends to one. \end{itemize} (i) and (ii) together yield the statement of the theorem, namely
+In what follows we show that \begin{itemize} \item[(i)\quad] The probability that any inhomogeneous pair $(k, i)$ is merged tends to zero as $n\to\infty$. \item[(ii)\quad] The probability that $\widehat{C}_n^{(R(n))}=\mathcal{P}$ tends to one as $n\to\infty$. \end{itemize}

-\\ First, since the tests in Propositions \ref{cor::testHomogemeity} and \ref{prop::integration} are consistent, and by the same arguments used in the proof of Lemma \ref{lem::growth}, we conclude that, in the first step of the multi-round CoC-algorithm, the probability that any inhomogeneous pair \((k, i)\) is never merged tends to one as \(n\to\infty\).
+{\sl Proof of (i).}\\ First, since the tests in Propositions \ref{cor::testHomogemeity} and \ref{prop::integration} are consistent, and by the same arguments used in the proof of Lemma \ref{lem::growth}, we conclude that in the first step of the multi-round CoC-algorithm, the probability that any inhomogeneous pair \((k, i)\) is merged tends to zero as \(n\to\infty\).

 Let $(k, i)$ be an inhomogeneous pair and let

 be the collection of pairs of clusters whose union leads to the event that $k$ and $i$ fall in the same cluster, each set being a cluster of homogeneous centres.
 We have